 A lot of questions are answered by your specific needs from your radio unit and their technical power.

-Display options are also important.
-Not all two-way radios provide good night visibility.
-Some LCD screens are brighter than others, helping your eyes see the digits more painlessly and easily under the sun.
+Display options are also significant.
+Not all two-way radios provide quality night visibility.
+Some LCD screens are brighter than others, helping your eyes see the digits more painlessly under the sun.

 Some radio units also provide out-of-range alerts, weather warnings through NOAA channels, call alerts, and vibration instead of ringing.
-These specifications might also be important during your consideration.
-Sure, the tuning of the relevant frequency is important, but that comes easy once you know how to work with them.
+These specifications might also be fundamental during your consideration.
+Sure, the tuning of the relevant frequency is significant, but that comes easy once you know how to work with them.

-Headsets are important.
+Headsets are essential.
 You need good headsets for the sound to be perfect.
 Many radios offer clear sound on the main unit but come with poor earphones.
-This problem is actually more pronounced with people who want to keep their transmission private in larger groups.
+This problem is more pronounced with people who want to keep their transference private in larger groups.

-The weight also affects how easy a unit is to carry around.
+The weight also affects how easy it is to carry around.
 Durable belt clips, VOX hands-free communication, straps, etc. also help here.